Best Mattresses for Spinal Stenosis: Our Top Picks for Pain Relief

 The number of spinal stenosis cases in the United States are expected to increase to about 18 million in the next decade.4

 “People with spinal stenosis often face several sleep challenges that can significantly impact rest and recovery,” said Dr. Giuffrida.
-When spinal stenosis occurs in the low back, it might cause leg pain and numbness at night.
+When spinal stenosis occurs in the lower back, it might cause leg pain and numbness at night.
 It can make it difficult to find a comfortable position.
 “Lying flat can worsen symptoms due to lumbar extension, leading to increased pain,” he continued.

 Cervical stenosis may contribute to neck pain, tingling in the arms or hands, and difficulty finding enough head and neck support during sleep.
 It’s common to be woken up by nerve irritation and discomfort as people change positions during the night.